laminas/laminas-stratigility/doc/book/executing-middleware.md

 ## Extending the MiddlewarePipe

-Another approach is to extend the `Zend\Stratigility\MiddlewarePipe` class itself, particularly if you want to allow attaching other middleware to your own middleware.
+Another approach is to extend the `Laminas\Stratigility\MiddlewarePipe` class itself, particularly if you want to allow attaching other middleware to your own middleware.
 In such a case, you will generally override the `process()` method to perform any additional logic you have, and then call on the parent in